dustball/gping.io/docs/Roadmap.md

 The GPing project aims to become a flexible server capable of supporting geo tracking applications with an initial goal of feature parity to existing products available in the connected car space.
-To that our work will be focused on building out the following feature areas:
+To achieve that we will be prioritizing work in the following feature areas:

 1. Authentication and provisioning;
 1. API data access;